top of page

 Why do potholes come back so quickly?

 Often potholes reform quickly because the joint between the pothole repair material and the existing road is a weak point, effectively a tiny crack.
-Although a treatment such as a tack coat may have been applied around onto the edges of the existing road, there may still be some small areas where the bond between old and new is not 100%.
-So, there are little cracks and the whole process starts again.
+Although a pothole solution such as a tack coat may have been applied around the edges of the existing road, there may still be some small areas where the bond between old and new is not 100% repaired.
+Put simply, some little cracks remain and the whole process starts again.

-Sometimes pothole repairs are only supposed to be short lived.
-For example, on a busy road, the authority may choose to use a fast fix method such as cold repair material so that the danger of vehicle damage or even an accident is removed before a more permanent solution can take place.
-Cold repair techniques don’t generally last due again to the weak joint between old and new, even when a cold-spray sealant is used.
+Sometimes pothole repairs are only supposed to be effective in the short term.
+For example, on a busy road, the authority responsible for its repair may choose to use a fast-fix method such as cold repair material, so that the danger of vehicle damage or even an accident is minimised until a more permanent pothole repair solution can take place.
+Cold repair techniques don’t generally last because of weak joints between old and new, even when a cold-spray sealant is used.

 What is the traditional way to repair potholes?

-A traditional repair would involve cutting out the asphalt around a pothole, using a saw and breaker, to cut away damaged material at the edge of the hole and to create a nice vertical face for the tack coat to be applied to so that the bond can be good.
+A traditional pothole repair would involve cutting out the asphalt around a pothole, using a saw and breaker to cut away damaged material at the edge of the hole, and creating a vertical face for the tack coat to be applied to so that the bond is secure.

 Waste material, together with any other loose material, is transported to a processing plant.
 Hot asphalt, perhaps held in a hot box, is then placed in the hole and compacted.